 Will there be any other form of Financial Assistance, besides PSEA available?

 Is OBS Team Building programme compulsory?

 Yes.
 You are required to participate in various team building exercises, over a 3-day 2-night programme at Pulau Ubin, Outward Bound Singapore (OBS).
 These activities will help you and the rest of the student body build cohesion while promoting the development of leadership, teamwork, resilience and other soft skills.
 Such competencies will help you meet the demands of your undergraduate studies, future careers and wider role in society.

 Can I apply for waiver of OBS if I have medical conditions?

 All students are required to complete a medical check-up and the forms will be submitted to the OBS Medical Panel to assess.

 Activities are designed for all levels of physical fitness and are not meant only for the physically fit.
 The OBS Medical Panel and Course Director will determine the level of participation for each student.

-What activities are there under Student Life?
+What activities are there under Student Life, and are they compulsory?

 Will there be funding to enable us to participate in competitions and programmes?

-It will be on a case-by-case basis.
+A wide range of such programmes, events and competitions are offered to students on a case-by-case basis.
 Most competitions and programmes selected and endorsed by the office will be funded or subsidised.